etn406/zelin-technical-test/README.md

 ### Front-end application with Angular v19

-Since it's the frontend framework used by Zelin, and also the one I'm the most specialized on.
+I went with Angular as it's the frontend framework used by Zelin, and also because the one I'm the most specialized on.
 The Angular application isn't served by the Express server but by a separated nginx server, for decoupling (easier scaling, faster server startup, etc...)

 ### Postgres Database

 The structure of our entities (books) is predictable, simple.
 There is no need for a NoSQL database, which is more optimized for large/rapidly-changing/unstructured data.
+So I went for a simple PostgreSQL database.

 ## Features